gold-devoloper/secureBoxHelper/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/ptsiogas4/secureboxhelper/badge)](https://www.codefactor.io/repository/github/ptsiogas4/secureboxhelper)

 # secureBoxHelper
+UPDATE: After the 1.2.1 we have changed the publication method to use the "maven-publish" plugin.
+So see below the implementation changes.
 This is a simple Kotlin library in order to easily encrypt/decrypt a String with a given password.
 It uses the AES encryption algorithm in CBC mode.